wintercutie/CCOBJPGL_ASSIGNMENT_INF222/README.md

 # CCOBJPGL_ASSIGNMENT_INF222

-Compilation of assignments in OBJECT ORIENTED PROGRAMMING
+Compilation of assignments and exercises in OBJECT ORIENTED PROGRAMMING